edemaine/svgtiler/README.md

 SVG Tiler has a simple `Makefile`-like build system for keeping track of the `svgtiler` command-line arguments needed to build your tiled figures.
-These `Maketile`s generally get run whenever you run `svgtiler` without any filename arguments (e.g. just running `svgtiler` without any arguments).
+These `Maketile`s generally get run whenever you run `svgtiler` without any filename arguments (including directories or glob patterns), for example, when just running `svgtiler` without any arguments, or when providing just flags like `svgtiler -f`.
 (If you ever want to skip the `Maketile` behavior, just provide mapping and drawing filename arguments like you normally would.)
 Several examples of `Maketile`s are in the [examples](examples) directory.